 “If a [member]…ignores the prohibition on associating with the disfellowshipped one, that [member] is rebelling against the congregation of Jehovah,…he also should be disfellowshipped.”—Watchtower 1955 Oct.
 1, p.
 607.

 Yes, members are threatened with expulsion if they continue to associate with an ex-member.
-I am in possession of such an elder threat — a letter.
+I am in possession of such an elder threat — a letter — ordering me to shun my beloved mother.

 This letter is from a Jehovah's Witnesses elder in Selkirk, MB, Canada.
 He threatened to "discipline" me if I refused to shun my own beloved mother.
+By "discipline" he meant "Disfellowship".
 [Click on image to enlarge.]

 Why did the kindly bus driver show up in my life?
 I believe the Universe brings these stark lessons in contrast to illustrate the religious bigotry as well as abuse that I have been subjected to since leaving the family religion.
 It seems to me the tribunal of elders do not want me ever to forget that I have “left Jehovah.”
 Yes, it is true, I have left a god who teaches fear, bigotry, and hatred.
 The compassionate bus driver brought me a spiritual lesson to show me that there are many caring people in the “world” — yes, that same world the Jehovah’s Witnesses preach will be soon destroyed at Armageddon.
 Personally, I make no such judgments.

-I thank the good-hearted bus driver for reminding me to be firm in my resolve to be true to myself, even if it means never seeing my children again.
-Being true to me is the only way to heal from religious bigotry.
-Integrity to my principles enables the Universe to fill my life with caring and loving people — just like the empathic bus driver — for whom I am truly grateful.
+I thanked the good-hearted bus driver.
+I brought him a bag of organic chocolate covered almonds the next day.
+I’m grateful for his silent reminder to be firm in my resolve to be true to myself, even if it means never seeing my children again.
+After all, being true to my Self is the only way to heal from religious bigotry.
+Integrity to my principles enables the Universe to fill my life with caring and loving people — just like the empathic bus driver — for whom I am truly overwhelmed with appreciation.